 Students may not record classes (e.g., with a portable recording device, smartphone, etc.) without permission from the professor(s) in question, or the Office of the Dean of Students.

-Please note that students who arrange to have a class recorded will still be considered absent from the class.
+Please note that students who arrange to have a class recorded in lieu of attending class will still be considered absent from the class.